MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/command-bar-flyout.md

 > [!TIP]
 > For more info about options when showing a flyout and how to control placement of the flyout, see [Flyouts](../controls-and-patterns/dialogs-and-flyouts/flyouts.md).

+### Show an always expanded CommandBarFlyout
+When you have primary and secondary commands in a CommandBarFlyout, the "see more [...]" button is displayed, and can be used to expand/collapse the secondary commands.
+If you'd like to keep your CommandBarFlyout in expanded mode and show the secondary commands at all times, you can use the `CommandBarFlyout.AlwaysExpanded` property.

+When the `AlwaysExpanded` property is set to true, the "see more" button will not appear, and the user will not be able to collapse the CommandBarFlyout.
+The CommandBarFlyout will still close as usual when a secondary command is clicked or the user clicks outside of the flyout.

+This property will only have an effect if the CommandBarFlyout has secondary commands.
+If there are no secondary commands, the CommandBarFlyout will always be in collapsed mode.

+Note that a CommandBarFlyout can still be collapsed/expanded  programmatically by you as the developer even when this property is set to true.

 ## Commands and content

 The CommandBarFlyout control has 2 properties you can use to add commands and content: [PrimaryCommands](/uwp/api/windows.ui.xaml.controls.commandbarflyout.primarycommands) and [SecondaryCommands](/uwp/api/windows.ui.xaml.controls.commandbarflyout.secondarycommands).